 [The TsMap is conceptually similar to a port, but it may have to have more persistent/global identification so that it can be reused by different SCSPs.]

-Specializations of Abstract Service Components, Service Access Point and Accessor Ports
+Functional Resource Sets, Service Association Roles, and Provided/ReqUired Interfaces

-This section provides a “black box” view of the ASCs and the current set of SC specializations for each ASC.
-If the ASC has essential SAP or Accessor ports, those are identified.
-For each SC, the SAP and Accessor ports that are used by the SC are named.
-If the SC port is non-essential port, those porta are so identified.
+This section provides a “black box” view of the Functional Resource strata and the current set of Functional Resource sets for each Functional Resource stratum.
+If the FR stratum is defined as an Accessor of a specific service association, that role is identified.
+If the FR stratum provides SAPS for one or more essential service associations, those SAPS are identified.
+For each FR set, the SAP and Accessor roles of that FR set are named.
+If the FR set has Porviced or Required interface, those interfaces are also identified.

 As new specializations of the ASCs are created, they will be added to this section.

-Specializations of the Aperture ASC
+Functional Resource Sets of the Aperture Stratum

-The Aperture ASC has no Accessor Ports because it terminates the configuration on the space link side.
-The Aperture ASC has the following essential SAP ports:
+The Aperture FR stratum has no Accessor role because it terminates the configuration on the space link side.
+The Aperture FR stratum has the following essential SAPs:

 Forward Modulated Waveform;